solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 #### PaaS (Containers)

-In addition to the IaaS and Paas options mentioned above, it is possible to choose to host container based instances inside PaaS based services such as Azure Container Instances and Azure App Services.
+In addition to the IaaS and PaaS options mentioned above, it is possible to choose to host container based instances inside PaaS-based services such as Azure Container Instances and Azure App Services.

 #### Video reference